danghuutruong/fumo-nuke-by-truongtrung-v2/README.md

 ### What's New?
 - Added a new feature to create stickers for you!
-- Auto nuke will spam all channels every 5 seconds. \\Having fixed big errors
+- Auto nuke will spam all channels every 5 seconds. \\ Fix big error
 - `unban_all` unblocks server members.
 - Speed boost: it takes only 34 seconds to complete tasks when using the `!attack` command and the bot joins the channel.
 - Auto nuke when the bot joins the channel, it will perform tasks.